 Canal house accommodation

 What better way to get the complete canal house experience than by staying in a hotel in one of these historic buildings!
 There are several in Amsterdam, varying from basic one star accommodation to five star grandeur.
-The Canal House Hotel is suitably glamorous and all the rooms are decorated with antiques.
 The acclaimed Pulitzer Hotel was constructed by combining 25 canal houses.
 And hotels like Hotel Orlando and The Toren pride themselves on personal service and stylish interiors.